Belletrist Book Club Names Kramerbooks Its Bookstore of the Month

-Belletrist, the online book club cofounded by the actor Emma Roberts and her best friend Karah Preiss, recently named Kramerbooks its indie bookstore of the month.
+Belletrist, the online book club co-founded by the actor Emma Roberts and her best friend Karah Preiss, recently named Kramerbooks its indie bookstore of the month.

-“We’re really thrilled to be selected by Belletrist as its indie bookstore of the month,”says Steve Salis, the owner of the holding company that operates Kramerbooks.
+“We’re really thrilled to be selected by Belletrist as its indie bookstore of the month,” says Steve Salis, the owner of the holding company that operates Kramerbooks.
 “A vast majority of our customer profile is female-driven and I think Kramers has been a place of discovery and experience for guests of all ages, but we’re especially seeing an increase in millennial consumers.
 Belletrist has the pulse on what and who is relevant today.
 I definitely think there’s a lot of alignment there.”

 The community of Belletrist “babes and beaus” started last year when Roberts noticed the significant interest and engagement pictures her book recommendations received on her Instagram.
 Since then, the two best friends have recommended a book and indie bookstore each month.
 The club has since expanded into publishing interviews (the inaugural pick was Joan Didion‘s South and West and Roberts interviewed the literary icon) and holding live events, including a monthly effort to highlight young adult fiction called “Why Not YA?” with Epic Reads.